xmos/sw_usb_audio/README.rst

 Mandatory files per application include:

 - An XN file describing the board including required port defines.
 The XN file is referenced in the application makefile.
-- customdefines.h header file containing configuration items such as channel count, strings etc.
+- xua_conf.h header file containing configuration items such as channel count, strings etc.

 Each application also contains an "extensions" folder which includes board specific extensions such as CODEC configuration etc.